professorkalim/stats22-23/multiple_regression.md

 plot(stress$age, residuals(m))
 ```

-What does this residual plot show us?
+**Question 4:** What does this residual plot show us?
 Does it seems like subject age is related to stress level?

 We can build a new version of this model with an age adjustment.